decodewithParth/MAD_Practical_1_22012012041/README.md

 5.Display month name using When

-6. By using a user defined function perform all arithmetic operations.
+6.By using a user defined function perform all arithmetic operations.

 7.Find the factorial of number by recursion.
 Explain "tailrec" keyword.